Webb's PEARLS: Bright 1.5--2.0 micron Dropouts in the Spitzer/IRAC Dark Field: Discussion

-One might argue that some or even all of the bright F150W dropouts could have been ``vetoed'' had there been one bluer band.
-While it could be true, such an argument is not applicable to the F200W dropouts, which do have a veto band and have survived.
-One might also argue that there could be some new kinds of contamnators that we do not consider.
+One might also argue that there could be some new kinds of contaminants that we do not consider.
 Recently, \citet[][]{Zavala2022} presented a case where a $z < 6$ dusty starburst mimics the color of an F200W dropout.
 However, such a dropout-like color is mainly due to its old stellar population ($\sim$700~Myr old as these authors derived) rather than its being dusty or star forming.
 Our color diagnostics have already considered such mid-$z$, old-age contaminators.
 Objects with strong nebular emission lines \citep[e.g.,][]{Wilkins2022} might also be suggested as possible contaminators \citep[e.g.,][]{Naidu2022b}.
 However, such objects cannot create dropout-like colors in our color space.
-For example, no strong emission lines could be conspired to present in F200W, F356W and F444W at the same time to mimic an F150W dropout.
-In addition, the recent JWST NIRSpec results \citep[][]{Carnall2022, Schaerer2022, Trump2022, Curti2022, Tacchella2022, AC2022, Brinchmann2022} do not reveal any objects with emission line equivalent width on the order of $\sim$4000\AA\ to alter the continuum color to $>0.8$~mag.
+For example, no strong emission lines can conspire to land in F200W, F356W, and F444W at the same time to mimic an F150W dropout.
+This is also demonstrated in Appendix~B, which shows the SED-fitting results of the surviving ``mimicked'' dropouts using the eight-band NIRCam data.
+Two different SED fitting tools were utilized, one of which uses a set of templates including nebular emission lines.
+The surviving F150W dropouts have preferred solutions at high-$z$, and at least half of the surviving F200W dropouts also have preferred solutions at high-$z$.

-In summary, the very bright F150W and F200W dropouts pose a problem that we must solve to advance high-$z$ studies with JWST.
+In summary, the very bright F150W and F200W dropouts pose a problem that we must solve to advance high-$z$ studies with JWST .
 Either these objects are due to previously unknown contaminators at $z<11$, or our existing picture of early galaxy formation needs to be revised.
 The goal of this work is to present these troubling and yet interesting objects.
 Lacking further data, we are not able to provide more definite interpretations at this time.
-As the JWIDF will have two more epochs of NIRCam observations in Cycle 1, variability study using the multiple-epoch data might offer some clues.
-However, the most definite answer will be from spectroscopy.
+As the JWIDF will have two more epochs of NIRCam observations in Cycle~1, variability study using the multiple-epoch data might offer some clues.
+However, the most definitive answer will be from spectroscopy.
 Given their brightness, these objects are ideal targets for JWST NIRSpec, and obtaining such observations is imperative.

+The NIRCam data presented in this paper can be accessed via \dataset[10.17909/dh0r-qf34]{https://doi.org/10.17909/dh0r-qf34} after the proprietary period.